genderkit/genderkit/_articles/orchidectomy.md

 ### Preparing for a surgical procedure

 Doing some preparation in advance can help make sure everything goes smoothly during your hospital stay and recovery.
-To help you avoid missing anything out, there is a checklist of useful things you can buy and do on the [Getting ready for gender surgeries page]({{ site.baseurl }}{% link surgery-checklist.md %}).
+To help you avoid forgetting to do or buy something we have created a [Getting ready for gender surgeries page]({{ site.baseurl }}{% link surgery-checklist.md %}).

 ### Costs and funding